Attraction tickets | TicketLens

 opening hours

 The gallery is open from Tuesday to Sunday from 9 am to 7 pm.
 The final entry is at 5:45 pm.
 Entry is once every 2 hours for a maximum of 180 people at a time, and visitors should book in advance to avoid disappointment.
-The ticket office is open from Tuesday to Sunday from 8.30 am to 1 hour before closing time.
+The ticket office is open from Tuesday to Sunday from 8:30 am to 1 hour before closing time.
+Closed on 25th December and 1st January.

 address